Top Tips For Planning an Edinburgh Staycation

 Who’s thinking ahead to summer holidays?
 We are!
-And it’s very likely you’ll be taking possibly your first UK staycation.
+And it’s very likely you’ll be thinking about planning a trip.
 Hopefully you are considering a trip to Scotland, and maybe a visit to Edinburgh.
 With a rich history, colourful festivals, vibrant restaurants and bars, lots of open green spaces and a Castle - all within walking distance - Edinburgh should definitely be on your staycation list for a visit in 2021.

 And we’re here to help.
 Here are our top tips for planning a staycation in Scotland’s capital city, Edinburgh.